-My Lord, Is the Treaty still in force and binding on India and Chile?
+My Lord, Binding Treaty on India and Chile?

 – Hon’ble Justice Madan B. Lokur, Verhoeven, Marie Emmanuelle v.
 Union of India, [Writ Petition (Criminal) No. 178 of 2015].